-Thus, engineering resource planning is an integral part of successful project delivery within time and budget.
+Thus, engineering resource planning is integral to successful project delivery within time and budget.

 This article emphasizes the significance of resource planning in engineering projects and some strategic tips to get the process right.

 Supposedly, you are building an automobile with the help of automobile engineers, mechanical engineers, some heavy manufacturing equipment, and so on.
-When the project reaches a crucial stage, you realize that you don’t have one of the equipment to proceed to the next step.
+When the project reaches a crucial stage, you realize you don’t have the equipment to proceed to the next step.

 A challenge like this can catastrophically hamper the entire project’s progress, as acquiring new equipment at such short notice can easily blow up the budget.
-Since this falls in the project’s critical path, it will also adversely affect the billable utilization of other resources.
-However, had you foreseen this requirement and planned for it in advance, your project’s course would be continuing seamlessly.
+Moreover, since this falls in the project’s critical path, it will also adversely affect the billable utilization of other resources.
+However, had you foreseen the resource requirements and planned for them in advance, your project’s course would have continued seamlessly.

-When managers follow a definite system and equip modern, intuitive software to fulfill the project demand even before the project initiates, it keeps these challenges at bay, in turn, leading to a successful outcome.
-In addition, resource planning helps control project financials and timeline and strengthens data-driven decision-making.
+When managers follow a definite system and equip modern, intuitive resource planning tools to fulfill the project demand even before the project initiates, it keeps these challenges at bay, leading to a successful outcome.
+In addition, resource planning helps control project financials and timelines and strengthens data-driven decision-making.

 2. The required resources in engineering projects